Bunch theory: working notes on applications, axioms and models: Introduction

 We similarly restrict our attention to bunches which are homogeneous; these have the same type as their elements, thus $1,2$ is of type integer.

 Analogously to set comprehension, we can write the bunch comprehension:

 $∮ \, x \, \bullet \, E$

-Here, although the type of $x$ is not given explicitly it has to be implicit from an examination of the expression $E$.
-The result consists of all values that $E$ can take as $x$ ranges over its type.
+Here, although the type of $x$ is not given explicitly it has to be deducible from an examination of the expression $E$.
+The result consists of all values that $E$ can take as $x$ ranges over the elements of its type.
 For example the bunch $10,20$ can be written as the bunch comprehension $∮ \, x \, \bullet \, x:1,2 \, \bguard \, \, 10*x$.

+When we extend set theory to include bunches, a reasonable ambition is for every closed formula of the original theory to have the same meaning in the extended theory.
+This requires bound variables to denote elements, a property of FOPLN which we prove in \cite{arXivLogic}.
+For example in $∀ \, n \, \bullet \, n \, ∈ \, \num \, ⇒ \, \card \, \{ \, n \, \} \, = \, 1$ is true in our original set theory, and remains true in our extended theory since the bound variable $n$ denotes an element.